open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Attribute Limits

-Attributes which belong to Metrics MUST NOT implement limits from the [common rules of attribute limits](../common/common.md#attribute-limits) at this time.
+Attributes which belong to Metrics are exempt from the [common rules of attribute limits](../common/common.md#attribute-limits) at this time.
 Attribute truncation or deletion could affect identitity of metric time series and it requires further analysis.